YunoHost-Apps/gogs_ynh/README.md

 - [YunoHost forum thread](https://forum.yunohost.org/t/gogs-package-an-awesome-github-alternative/1127)

-Architecture: this package is compatible with amd64, i386 and arm, the package will try to detect it with the command arch and fail if it can't find it.
-If that happen please open an issue describing your hardware and the result of the command `arch`.
+Architecture: this package is compatible with amd64, i386 and arm, the package will try to detect it with the command uname -m and fail if it can't find it.
+If that happen please open an issue describing your hardware and the result of the command `uname -m`.

 ## License
 Gogs is published under MIT License